julyens/gigabyteg5kcbiosunlock/README.md

 This Patch is for Bios version FB05

-This tool will generate a bios backup, a modify backup and will flash it on your pc.
+This tool will generate a bios backup, a patched modified backup and will flash it on your pc.

 1.> Execute Dump.bat by double click on it (Bios Backup)